Technology

 Many labs already own inverted confocal microscopes, objectives, stages, and trained user workflows.

-Super-resolution performance has to fit around access, safety, alignment, service, and everyday use.
+Super-resolution performance has to account for access, safety, alignment, service, and everyday use.

 STED is powerful, but it needs a good system.